Nuvei/nuvei-plugin-woocommerce/readme.txt

 4. screenshot-4.png.

 == Changelog ==

+= 3.9.5 =
+* Fixed compatibility with Divi Theme.
+* Fixed some problems with Blocks Checkout form validations.
+* Fixed the problem with WC Subscriptions, Renewal Orders.

 = 3.9.4 =
 * Fixed a problem with the Classic Checkout when some of the fields are populated with wrong values.